11 Phenomenal Company Cultures With Key Takeaways

 Hsieh describes the training process for every employee:

-“Everyone that’s hired, it doesn’t matter what position–you can be an accountant, lawyer, software developer–goes through the exact same training as our call centre reps.
+“Everyone that’s hired, it doesn’t matter what position–you can be an accountant, lawyer, software developer–goes through the exact same training as our call center reps.
 It’s a four-week training program, and then they’re actually on the phone for two weeks taking calls from customers.

 At the end of that first week of training, we make an offer to the entire class that we’ll pay you for the time you’ve already spent training plus a bonus of $2,000 to quit and leave the company right now.
 The goal of that is to weed out the people that are just there for a paycheck.”

 Takeaway: Zappos hires according to cultural fit first and foremost.
 This promotes the culture and happy employees, which ultimately leads to happy customers.
-And if you prefer money over working at Zappos? – it’s fine with them, you’re just not the right fit anyways!
+And if you prefer money to working at Zappos? – it’s fine with them, you’re just not the right fit anyways!